UPDATED NOVEMBER 2025

 I want to cover some of the concerns and fears surrounding AI and provide tips, strategies, or coping skills in a changing world.

 You may not agree with what I suggest here, which is fine.
-But what I don’t think can be disputed is that AI is here.
-It’s not going anywhere.
-As authors, we need to accept and adapt.
+But what I don’t think can be disputed is that AI is here to stay.
+As authors, we need to adapt.
 I hope this information will help you with that.

 Concern One: AI-generated content will replace human authors.

-Special note: If you’re a ghost writer, like I am, then you may need to thinking ahead about your future as a ghost writer.
-I have a great client, but she is an entrepreneur, and as AI improves, it’s possible she’ll decide it’s a better move to use AI.
+Special note: If you’re a ghostwriter, like I am, then you may need to think ahead about your future as a ghostwriter.
+I have a great client, but she is an entrepreneur, and as AI improves, it’s possible she’ll decide it’s more cost effective to use AI.
+Or publisher entrepreneurs who use ghostwriters might hire you to revise AI-Generated content at a lower rate than they pay to have it ghostwritten.

 Concern Two: Increased accessibility to AI writing tools will flood the market with low-quality content.

 But there were some who didn’t like this.
-Many traditional authors scoffed at indie authors, saying they couldn’t write well enough to get a traditional publisher so their books had to suck.
+Many traditional authors scoffed at indie authors, saying they couldn’t write well enough to get a traditional publisher, so their books had to suck.
+They hated how indie books flooded the market.
+And while many of these books were poorly written and produced, so many weren’t, and now traditionally published authors are competing with successful indie authors.

 I tell this story because some anti-AI authors sound like the traditional authors at the start of self-publishing.
 They’re getting upset at having to compete with low-quality books flooding the market.